Nouvellie/ubuntu/post-install.md

 * First:<br>
 [Gnome](https://extensions.gnome.org/)
 ```
-Click and allow "click here to install browser extension", and then add.
+Click and allow it to "click here to install the browser extension", and then add.
 ```
 * Second:
 ```